quanganh2627/baytrail-i-x64-kitkat_vendor_intel_fw_sst/README.txt

         The IIPC message to renderer is now sent only after the DMA transfer is complete.
 This ensures the SSP will be disabled only after DMA channel is stopped.

+September 13 2012: vijay srinivas : Audio FW ver 05.04.02
+	Bug 57117 - Audio volume change does not have any effect for codec offload usecase when done continuously
+	In this FW, the IPC scratch buffer is split into two.One for the High priority IPC messages and the other for the low priority IPC messages.
+	This FW patch has changes to split the IPC scratch buffer into two.
+	One for high priority messages and one for the low priority messages.